evetsso/calgarygo/posts/dude-wheres-my-hair-dryer.md

 Maybe we can look into some of those.

 So maybe this isn't about a hair dryer.
+Or is it?